Red Light Photo Enforcement

 Only red light violations are captured by red light camera systems, and not seatbelt, speeding, or any other kind of violation.

-Photo Enforcement Walk-In Hours
+Photo Enforcement Hours

 The Los Alamitos Police Department offers individuals the opportunity to view their red light camera violation on video with a photo enforcement officer.
 Identification and citation will be asked for upon walking in.
+Images and videos of all citations are available online at www.photonotice.com.
+If assistance in person is required, an appointment is preferred.

-Viewing hours are Tuesday through Thursday from 8:30 a.m. to 2:30 p.m. and Monday from 9:30 a.m. to 2:30 p.m.
+Viewing hours are Monday through Thursday from 8:30 a.m. to 1:30 p.m.
 The lobby is closed on Fridays, weekends, and holidays.